Choose your REALTOR® wisely!

 That little percentage equals a huge advantage for agents looking to expand their real estate business, differentiate themselves from a million other agents, and put themselves on a proven path to success.

 Open houses can and do sell homes, but usually not your home.
-Only a small fraction of the homes held open are sold as a direct result of the open house.
+Only a tiny fraction of the homes held open are sold as a direct result of the open house.
 More often, “open houses” are a way that real estate agents “prospect” for potential clients.
 If they develop a rapport with those visitors to your open house, they can find out about their housing needs and sell them the home that most closely matches those needs.
-Meanwhile, the person who eventually buys your home may be visiting someone else’s open house.
+Meanwhile, the person who eventually buys your home may visit someone else’s open house.

 Good agents know better than to pin all their selling efforts on an open house.
 They use their time in more effective marketing methods.
 The most effective marketing is not directed to the public, but to other agents.
 By getting other agents interested in your home, your listing agent multiplies your sales force beyond just one individual.